Choice of company type, KK or GK

 If it’s GK, it may hold annual general meeting of shareholders with provision of articles of incorporation specifying details of such meeting.
 It’s not legally required.

 KK needs to give public notice, showing essentials of its balance sheet, once a year.
 Most of Japanese KK don’t give public notice properly because punishment by government is not given strictly.
 But legally it’s required.

 GK doesn’t have obligation to give annual public notice.

 Godo Kaisha is the second most popular entity.
 This entity type is relatively new compared to Kabushiki Kaisha.
 It is membership company with limited liability.

 - One member

 - Minimum investment of one (1) JPY

-Partner of GK is its shareholder.
-At least one partner must be registered as Executive Partner and Representative Partner.
+Member of GK is its shareholder.
+At least one member must be registered as Executive Member and Representative Member.